tpoliaw/enquiries/README.rst

 .. image:: https://asciinema.org/a/6OyuQH9H03vSP2gf79f0KwaCO.png
    :target: https://asciinema.org/a/6OyuQH9H03vSP2gf79f0KwaCO
+   :width: 80%

 Multiple choice
 ---------------
-All choices consist of letting users pick on of several items.
+All choices consist of letting users pick one of several items.
 For ``enquiries`` these can be in any iterable.

 Users can pick one or many of the options offered to them.